-Linda L. Curtis is a partner in Gibson, Dunn & Crutcher's Los Angeles office and a member of the firm's Global Finance, Business Restructuring and Reorganization and Corporate Transactions practice groups.
+Linda L. Curtis is a partner in Gibson, Dunn & Crutcher's Los Angeles office and a Co-Chair of the firm's Global Finance Practice Group.
 Her practice focuses on all aspects of corporate finance, including leveraged financings, with a specific focus in recent years on acquisition financings.
 She also represents clients in debt capital markets transactions and other secured and unsecured senior, mezzanine and subordinated financings, and has experience in securitization transactions, debt restructurings and workouts.
 Ms. Curtis' clients include private equity firms, commercial lending institutions and public and private companies in a variety of industries.

-- Representation of a private equity firm in connection with successive senior secured and mezzanine financings for several portfolio companies, including acquisition financings and dividend recapitalizations, with transaction size ranging from $20 million to $200 million.
+- a private equity firm in connection with successive senior secured and mezzanine financings for several portfolio companies, including acquisition financings and dividend recapitalizations, with transaction size ranging from $20 million to $200 million;

-- Representation of a major bank in connection with a $200 million senior secured revolving credit facility for a private real estate investment company.
+- a major bank in connection with a $200 million senior secured revolving credit facility for a private real estate investment company; and

-- Representation of a private real estate joint venture in the gaming industry in connection with a refinancing transaction involving a $500 million term loan facility and the issuance of $1.5 billion in senior first and second lien notes.
+- a private real estate joint venture in the gaming industry in connection with a refinancing transaction involving a $1.775 billion senior secured term and revolving credit facility.

-Ms. Curtis is the Senior Vice President and a trustee of the Los Angeles County Bar Association (LACBA).
-She has served as chair of LACBA's Business and Corporations Law Section Executive Committee and LACBA's Commercial Law and Bankruptcy Section Executive Committee.
+Ms. Curtis was the 2014 – 2015 President of the Los Angeles County Bar Association (LACBA), which with over 20,000 members is one of the nation's largest local bar associations.
+She served previously as chair of LACBA's Business and Corporations Law Section Executive Committee and LACBA's Commercial Law and Bankruptcy Section Executive Committee.
 Recent publications include Financing Provisions in Acquisition Agreements, California Business Law Practitioner, Summer 2011 (with Melissa Barshop).